Division of Social Sciences

 Junior and senior students with a strong interest and background in anthropology may, working with a faculty member in the department, develop either a research project or a course of study in order to pursue a subject or topic within the discipline not a covered by the department’s regular offerings.
 The student and faculty member will agree upon a reading list, and either a formal research project or a substantial paper.
 The student should expect to meet regularly with his or her instructor to demonstrate progress in, and knowledge of, the readings; and to discuss, and to receive guidance on the project or paper.
 (Note that students may not use independent study courses to gain academic credit for work on their Senior Theses).

 ANT 295, ANT 395, ANT 495.
 On-campus Research

 ANT SCE.
 Anthropology Senior Capstone Experience

 The anthropology senior capstone experience is a significant piece of independent research experience in the form of a thesis or project undertaken by each senior with the guidance and mentorship of a department faculty member.
 All senior capstone experiences must include anthropological methods and theory.
 A student who successfully completes the SCE will receive a grade of Pass or Honors, and will be awarded 4 credits.
 A more extensive description of the SCE is available from the department chair.
-Discussion of a joint thesis, undertaken by a student with two majors, can be found on page 43 of this Catalog.
+Discussion of a joint thesis, undertaken by a student with two majors, can be found in the Academic Program section of the catalog.